 In the past, lenders would use a simple calculation to determine how much you could borrow.
 They would multiply your total income (both you and your partner) by 3, 4 or 5 to give a maximum mortgage amount.
 This method does not take into consideration your outgoings, so it is no longer considered a safe way to make lending decisions.
-Banks and building societies now use a more complex method to judge how much you can afford to borrow.
-To reach a decision, lenders look at your past income and your current expenditure to evaluate your maximum loan amount.
+Banks and building societies now use many more complex methods to judge how much you can afford to borrow.
+To reach a decision, lenders look at your current and past income, as well as your current expenditure to evaluate your maximum loan amount.

 Your lender may also want to know about any regular contracts you have as this will reassure them that your income is likely to remain stable.
 Your debts are also part of the affordability equation, which is why it is helpful to reduce your debts before applying for a mortgage.